 Digital Video Marketing is a $135 Billion industry in the United States alone.
-It is the best thing to happen to marketing since sliced bread.
+It is the best thing to happen to the market since sliced bread.
 However, you need a plan to enter into the video marketing web.

 - What is a Video Marketing Strategy?